 What Are the Principles of Design?

-Here's a list of the main design principles:
+Now that you know the principles of design definition, here's a list of the main design principles:

-While we’ve seen a fair share of experimental pieces out there, it's important to know the significance of the fundamentals.
+While we’ve all seen our fair share of experimental pieces out there, it's important to know the significance of the fundamentals.
 Every design piece has a structure below the surface that holds up the design and makes it visually interesting and balanced.
 Once designers understand the usage of the principles, they’ll understand better how to break these rules.